X UNIVERSITY English Archive

 This English ticket is for the translated archive edition.
 Payment is handled by Stripe.
 Your checkout email will be used for archive access and follow-up announcements.

 LINE registration alone is not an event registration or archive access credential.
+Important archive messages will be sent by email.